UK study visa changes affecting applicants in 2026

 Graduate visa shortened to 18 months from 1 Jan 2027

-The UK government has reduced post-study durations from 2 years to 18 months for most graduates to lower net migration, effective from 1 January 2027 (GOV.UK, no date – b; UK Parliament, 2026).
-Graduate visa applicants can only stay in the UK for 18 months to look for work after completing their bachelor’s and master’s degrees (both taught and research master’s degrees).
+The UK government will reduce post-study durations from 2 years to 18 months for most graduates to lower net migration, effective from 1 January 2027 (GOV.UK, no date – b; UK Parliament, 2026).
+Graduate visa holders will only be able to stay in the UK for 18 months to look for work after completing their bachelor’s and master’s degrees (both taught and research master’s degrees).
 Therefore, if your Graduate visa application is made on or after 1 January 2027, you will have six months less to secure employment or switch to other visa categories, such as the Skilled Worker visa.
-Graduates with a PhD or other doctoral qualifications remain unchanged, meaning they can still stay 3 years post-study work rights (UK Parliament, 2026).
+Graduates with a PhD or other doctoral qualifications remain unaffected, meaning they can still have 3 years of post-study work rights (UK Parliament, 2026).

 Conclusion

-The UK study visa landscape is undergoing significant transformations in 2026.
-Prospective international students should stay informed, take timely and well-informed actions, and seek professional guidance to navigate these evolving requirements.
-Doing so can help applicants make strategic decisions, avoid unnecessary costs, and ensure their applications are accurate and aligned with the latest regulations.
+Study visa applicants in 2026 face several changes, including visa fees, maintenance funds, country‑specific bans, the eVisa rollout, and the graduate visa duration.
+Staying informed, acting promptly, and seeking professional guidance can help them make strategic decisions, avoid unnecessary costs, and ensure their applications are accurate and aligned with the latest immigration rules.
 Ultimately, success will depend not only on academic achievement but also on how well students adapt to the changing immigration environment in the UK.

 Reference list of UK study visa changes affecting applicants in 2026

 Get guidance with Ahead Achiever.
 Our British Council Certified Counsellors stay up to date on the latest immigration rules.
-Contact us today for help with your UK student visa.
+Contact us today for help with your UK student visa application.